 - The personal income tax returns for the past year.

-- The confirmation letter regarding a 30% ruling.
+- The confirmation letter regarding a 30% ruling ( tax advantage for expats)

 If you’re self-employed, you need the following documents:

-- The corporate tax returns for the past three years.
+- Corporate tax returns for the past three years.*

 - The personal income tax returns for the past three years.*